Switchable magnet

-A magnetic switchable device (often called a magnetic base) is a magnetic fixture that uses one or more permanent magnets in a configuration that allows the external field to be turned on or off.
+A switchable magnet (commonly used as a magnetic base) is a magnetic fixture that uses one or more permanent magnets in a configuration that allows the external field to be turned on or off.
 They are used in many applications including optics, metalworking, lifting, and robotics, to attach items to metal surfaces in a secure but temporary way.

-The magnetic base may have a V cut into the bottom of the base or the back.
-This V allows the base to be attached to a round bar such as the column of a drill press or a pipe.
+Principle of operation

+A switchable magnetic device usually consists of a magnetic circuit with permanent magnets.
+By moving some parts of this circuit, the magnetic flux can be directed within the device (off position) or externally (on position).

-One type of magnetic switchable device is made from two blocks of iron, with a round cavity bored through the centre.
+One type of switchable magnet is made from two blocks of iron, with a round cavity bored through the center.
 The halves are joined together with a non-ferrous material such as brass or aluminium.
 A round permanent magnet is inserted into the bored hole and a handle is attached to allow rotation of the magnet.
 This act of rotation changes the orientation of the magnetic field.